Malcolm Atkin Military Research

 Lend-Lease

 By the end of November 1940, Roosevelt had agreed that Britain would buy up fifty per cent of the US munitions capacity, the British effectively funding US modernization of its armaments industry.
 By early 1941 the British gold reserves were almost exhausted.
 To spread payments, the Lend-Lease bill was passed in March 1941.
 This then became the main mechanism for the supply of US weapons and supplies to the British empire but the financial consequences would be glossed over in the interests of allied unity.
 The repayment of the Lend-Lease costs by Britain was not completed until 2006!
 The iconic M1917 (P17) rifle had already been supplied under the BPC contracts, but there was an ongoing urgent need for .300 ammunition as well as weapons such as the Thompson sub-machine gun, which began to be supplied to the Home Guard from March 1941 (first appearing in the April accounting returns).
 By April 1942, there were 43,017 Thompsons in Home Guard service (at a cost of $225 each) but numbers declined thereafter as they were superseded by the home-produced Sten gun.
-Lend-Lease also supplied many of the .22 training rifles used by the Home Guard.
+Lend-Lease also supplied many of the .22 training rifles used by the Home Guard (although the War Office priority for the imported bolt action rifles was for the army).
 In all, 47,400 .22 calibre rifles of all models were successfully shipped to the British Empire (excluding Canada) between 1941 and 1945 under the Lend Lease Act, with another 10,000 being lost at sea.
+The US bolt action .22 rifles were particularly valuable as training rifles for the modern service rifles as british manufacture was still dominated by the old Martini underlever action.

 Remington M1910 pump action shotgun supplied via Committee for Defence of British Homes (© IWM)